DataDog/documentation/content/en/agent/faq/linux-key-rotation-2024.md

 <div class="alert alert-info"><strong>Note:</strong> This section only applies to DEB Agent package users.</div>

 Since Agent v6.31.0 and v7.31.0, all Datadog DEB packages have a soft dependency on the `datadog-signing-keys` package.
-The following versions of our packages have a soft dependency on the `datadog-signing-keys` package version `1.3.1`:
+The following versions of Agent packages have a soft dependency on the `datadog-signing-keys` package version `1.3.1`:
 - datadog-agent, datadog-iot-agent, datadog-heroku-agent, datadog-dogstatsd, datadog-agent-dbg v6.48.1+ & v7.48.1+
 - datadog-fips-proxy v0.5.4+
 - observability-pipeline-worker v1.3.1+